-- 1. To find roots of nonlinear equations by using numerical methods - 2.
-To know how to fit the given data in different curves - 3.
-To know how to solve system of linear equations by using direct and indirect methods - 4.
-To know how to integrate by using numerical methods - 5.
-To find solution of first order ODE by numerical methods - 6.
-To know how to apply computational methods in engineering byusing MAT Lab program
+- Find roots of nonlinear equations by using numerical methods 1. - 2.
+Fit the given data in different curves - Solve system of linear equations by using direct and indirect methods 3. - Integrate by using numerical methods 4. - Find solution of first order ODE by numerical methods 5. - Apply computational methods in engineering by using MAT Lab program 6.